SCOPE OF THIS CHAPTER

 YOSs have a statutory responsibility to ensure that there are arrangements for an Appropriate Adult service to be provided for children and young people in Police custody.

-Providing an Appropriate Adult for young people under 18 years at the Police Station:
+Providing an Appropriate Adult for children/young people under 18 years at the Police Station:

 For more information on Appropriate Adults, including their role in supporting children and young people, and who can fulfil this role please see Appropriate Adults: Guide for Youth Justice Professionals.

 2.2 Trafficked Children